 In my “Duh” example above (“Lavs are great for gestural freedom, but a cordless gives your more directional focus”), notice that I’ve started my discussion with how two unknown things (“lavs” and “cordlesses”) are different.

-To make this comment (and the speech that follows) comprehensible to an actual audience, I need to back up and answer the Three Audience Questions before talking about how A compares with B (or vice versa).
+I need to back up and answer the Three Audience Questions before talking about how A compares with B (or vice versa):

 We’re All Technical Speakers When We Talk About Our Own Work